cilliagustin/track-e.i/README.md

 * To be able to filter the balance by Month
     * This would allow the user to have a better control of their finances and compare their expenses with previous months.
 * Add a button to edit a specific transaction.
-    * This would allow the to change a transaction if they made an error insted of deleteing and createing the transaction again.
+    * This would allow the user to change a transaction if they made an error insted of deleteing and createing the transaction again.
 * Add a functionality to change the size of the font:
     * This would allow that when a very big number is added it would addapt the font size to fit more correctly into the container.